 Form 4029.
-If you have an approved Form 4029, all wages, salaries, tips, and other employee compensation are earned income.
+Whether or not you have an approved Form 4029, all wages, salaries, tips, and other employee compensation are earned income.

-Amounts you received as a self-employed individual are not net earnings from self-employment and are not taken into account in figuring earned income.
+However, amounts you received as a self-employed individual are not net earnings from self-employment for purposes of the child and dependent care credit, and are not taken into account in figuring earned income.